IronHeartDan/kheti-connect/README.md

 # Welcome to Kheti Connect 🌾🌱

 Kheti Connect is a powerful Expo app designed to revolutionize the agricultural ecosystem by bridging the gap between farmers and consumers.
-Built in just two days, this app serves as a platform to connect stakeholders, promote sustainable farming practices, and simplify market access for farmers.
+This app serves as a platform to connect and simplify market access for farmers.

 ## Features